oracle/oci-ansible-modules/docs/dynamic-inventory-script.md

                         OCI config file location --profile PROFILE     OCI config profile for connecting to OCI --compartment COMPARTMENT
                         Name of the compartment for which dynamic inventory must be generated.
 If you want to generate a dynamic inventory for the root compartment of the tenancy, specify the tenancy name as the name of the compartment.
-  --parent-compartment-ocid
+  --parent-compartment-ocid PARENT_COMPARTMENT_OCID
                         Only valid when --compartment is set.
-Parent compartment ocid of the specified compartment.
+Parent compartment ocid of the specified compartment.Defaults
-                        Defaults to tenancy ocid.
+                        to tenancy ocid.
   --fetch-hosts-from-subcompartments
                         Only valid when --compartment is set.
 Default is false.
 When set to true, inventory is built with the entire hierarchy of the given compartment.
   --refresh-cache, -r   Force refresh of cache by making API requests to OCI.
                         Use this option whenever you are building inventory with new filter options to avoid reading cached